arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 <figcaption> Figure #1.
 The view frustum.
 Clipped from http://www.songho.ca/opengl/gl_projectionmatrix.html </figcaption>
 </figure>

-2. The *[orthrographic view volume][1]* pictured below in Figure #2; and it pairs with an orthographic projection.
-Essentially, the $z$-coordiante is forgotten.
-A basic orthographic projection, written as projective matrix, is
+Points in the frustum are perspective projected onto the near face, at $z=-n$, along lines through the origin.
+For in the projective transformation
 $$
+\begin{bmatrix}
+n & 0 & 0 & 0 \\
+0 & n & 0 & 0 \\
+0 & 0 & n & 0 \\
+0 & 0 & -1 & 0 \\
+\end{bmatrix}
+$$
+is a basic perspective projection.
+For all intents and purposes $z = -n$ is the screen.

+2. The *[orthrographic view volume][1]* pictured below in Figure #2; it pairs with an orthographic or parallel projection.
+A basic orthographic projection written as projective matrix acting on the affine space of $\mathbb{RP}^3$ is
+   $$
    O =
    \begin{bmatrix}
    1 & 0 & 0 & 0 \\
    0 & 1 & 0 & 0 \\
-   0 & 0 & 0 & 0 \\
+   0 & 0 & 0 & -n \\
    0 & 0 & 0 & 1 \\
    \end{bmatrix}.
    $$
+   Essentially, the $z$-coordiante is erased and $x,y$ coordinates are moved/projected to the screen at $z=-n$ .

 <figure>
 <div align="center">
 	<img src = "/assets/orthographic_volume.png">
 </div>
 <figcaption> Figure #2.
 The orthographic view volume.
-Clipped from http://www.songho.ca/opengl/gl_projectionmatrix.html </figcaption>
+Borrowed from http://www.songho.ca/opengl/gl_projectionmatrix.html </figcaption>
 </figure>

-Filtering the scene removes regions that would not be viewable and would be extra work to render anyway.
-Additionally, not clipping could lead to unwanted artifacts.
+Filtering points and triangles outside the bounding region potentially eliminates a lot of extra work and unwanted artifacts.
 For instance, without a near plane the rendered output might exhibit [z-fighting][2].
 Choosing the near plane so it is not too close to the eye (at a distance smaller than floating point precision), or keeping the near and far plane not too far apart reduces the chance of [z-fighting][2].

-To speed the clipping proccess the orthographic volume is mapped to the canonical view volume, the unit cube depicted in Figure #2.
-Having a canonical view volume allows for [simpler hardware][3].
+To speed the clipping proccess the bounding volume is mapped to the *canonical view volume*, the unit cube depicted in Figure #3.
+This usually a requirement coming from the hardware; Having a canonical view volume allows for [simpler hardware][3].

 <figure>
 <div align="center">
 	<img src = "/assets/canonical_volume.png">
 </div>
-<figcaption> Figure #2 Standard clipping volume.
-Clipped from http://www.songho.ca/opengl/gl_projectionmatrix.html</figcaption>
+<figcaption> Figure #3 Standard clipping volume.
+Borrowed from http://www.songho.ca/opengl/gl_projectionmatrix.html</figcaption>
 </figure>